 As a new dog owner awaiting your freshly adopted pet, you have a lot to prepare for.
 First, you’ll need to ensure that your house is prepared for a new pet.
 This means that it’s clean and there’s nothing that could be easily destroyed by your new pet.
 Also, you can’t have anything that’s an obvious hazard to your new pet’s health.
 Plus, you’ll have to provide a fenced-in yard or kennel to show that your home is suitable for a pet to live in.
 Remember, the shelter you’re adopting from will likely make a house visit to ensure your home is ready for a new pet.

 Once you’re certain your home is safe and ready, you’ll want to think about the small things.
-Consider the items your pet will need, such as food and water bowls, a bed, a litterbox for cats, a leash for dogs, toys to play with, etc. You’ll also need to have the number of a vet available for medical care, both emergency and standard.
+Consider the items your pet will need, such as food and water bowls, a bed, a leash, toys to play with, etc. You’ll also need to have the number of a vet available for medical care, both emergency and standard.

 Conclusion: Dog Adoption Contract Templates